bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

 These components are described in more detail in the following subsections.
 Note that, compared to the previous version of this SUM, the software package looks a bit different due to the further SNAP evolution during 2019 towards current version 7.0.2.
-I.e., the O2 correction processor (described in more detail later) is now an internal part of the Sentinel-3 toolbox, whereas the IdePix pixel classification modules are now provided as separate plugins.
+I.e., the O2 harmonisation processor (described in more detail later) is now an internal part of the Sentinel-3 toolbox, whereas the IdePix pixel classification modules are now provided as separate plugins.